Gary Buer: Minnesota

 Buer coached at the University of Minnesota from 1993 to 1996 under Jim Wacker.

+Southwest State University

+Buer was head football coach at SSU (now Southwest Minnesota State University) from 1979 to 1992 and led the Mustangs from the bottom of the Northern Intercollegiate Conference (NIC; now Northern Sun Intercollegiate Conference) to one of the top teams in theNational Association of Intercollegiate Athletics (NAIA); including a conference championship and two trips to the NAIA national playoffs.

+The winningest coach in school history with a 70-69-5 record, Buer's 1987 squad qualified for the school's first NAIA Division I playoff appearance, while his 1990 team won the school's first-ever conference championship and advanced to the NAIA national playoffs.
+Possibly one of Buer's best teams was the 1991 squad that finished 9–1 overall, but a close loss to Moorhead State cost the team a conference title and a return trip to the NAIA playoffs.

+During his tenure at SSU, Buer was named the Northern Intercollegiate Coach of the Year in 1987 and the NAIA District Coach of the Year in 1985, 1987 and 1990.
+He also served three years as the director of men's athletics at the university from May 1989 to August 1992.

 Marshall Senior High School

-Buer served as head football coach and activities director at Marshall Senior High School in Marshall, Minnesota from 1997 to 2000.
+Buer served as head football coach and activities director at Marshall Senior High School in Marshall, Minnesota, from 1997 to 2000.

 Sabino High School

 In 2001, Gary Buer was hired as head football coach at Sabino High School in Tanque Verde, Arizona.
 Sabino finished 5–5 in 2001 and 853 in 2002.
 Sabino won the league championship and made a state playoff appearance in 2002.
 In 2003, Buer left the Sabercats to build a new college football program at a small, private liberal arts college in Buena Vista, VA.

 Southern Virginia

 In 2003, Buer was named the first head football coach at Southern Virginia University in Buena Vista, Virginia.
 He helped to build the new football program and held that position for four seasons, from 2003 until 2006.
 His coaching record at Southern Virginia was 4–31.